MustafaAsadi/16x32-Memory-Verification-Environment-in-SystemVerilog/README.md

 env.sv – Connects and runs the environment

-test_top.sv – Top-level module with DUT instantiation and environment setup
+testbench.sv – Top-level module with DUT instantiation and environment setup

 ## Functional Coverage
   Input Enable, Address, and Data_in conditions